-The Dr. Pixley Ka Isaka Seme Local Municipality is a Category B municipality within the Gert Sibande District Municipality.
+The Dr. Pixley Ka Isaka Seme Local Municipality is a Category B municipality located within the Gert Sibande District Municipality.
 The Municipality is named after Dr. Pixley ka Isaka Seme, a founding member of the African National Congress (ANC).
 The Municipality is situated on the eastern border between Mpumalanga and KwaZulu-Natal.
-It is
+It is framed by the Mkhondo Municipality in the east, Msukaligwa Municipality to the north, and Lekwa Municipality to the west.
+It comprises an area of approximately 5227.98km2, which includes Amersfoort, Ezamokuhle, Perdekop, Volksrust, Vukuzakhe, Wakkerstroom, and Daggakraal.

-Figure 14: Towns within the Municipality
+Figure 14: Towns within the Municipality (Nspvo,2023)